isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

   * Reporting systems
   * KPIs
   * Dashboards
-* Possible ways to to transfer research model into production.
+* Possible ways to to transfer research models into production.

-# Query engines
+# Query and processing engines

 ## Terms and concepts

 ## Learning goals

-* Know different types of query languages and the [???]
+* Know different types of query and processing languages and their characteristics:
+  * Relational query languages
+  * Graph query languages
+  * Other (embedded) domain specific languages like R, matlab.

 #  Data consumer

 ## Terms and concepts

 Predictive and descriptive data analysis, Data science, BI, Dashboards.

 ## Learning goals

 * Executing queries and data models against stored data.
 * Data based prediction and planning
     * Models of real world systems can be used to predict future behaviour.
     * Based on the predicted behaviour organizations can implement actions.
     * Integration patterns of predictive models and automated decisions systems in control loops.

 # Systems for data analytics and model creation

 ## Terms and concepts

 ## Learning goals

 * Know the different categories of data analysis tools:
   * Query engines
   * Statistical analysis
   * Machine learning
 * Know typical uses cases for ML and statistical analysis.
 * Understand that tools
 .

 # Data ops

 ## Terms and concepts